 Training:

-Complete Level 5 tattoo removal alongside Level 3 and 4 underpinning courses, plus Core of Knowledge safety.
+Complete a Level 5 tattoo removal qualification alongside Level 3 and 4 underpinning courses, plus Core of Knowledge safety training.

 Device checks:

-Ensure your machine has UKCA or CE marking and that the manufacturer has registered it correctly with the MHRA.
+Check that your machine carries UKCA or CE marking and that the manufacturer has registered it properly with the MHRA.

 Insurance: